 By 1994, over 50 interns annually were working in Japan.
 The MIT China Program was formed under the MISTI umbrella with similar success, including the China Educational Technology Initiative, which brought the Internet into Chinese high schools for the first time, and a visit to MIT by Chinese Premier Zhu Rongji.
 More recently, OpenCourseWare efforts have promulgated MIT's educational programs at universities across China, serving thousands of students.

-By 2015 over 750 students participate in MISTI internships each year through 19 country-specific programs including Japan, China, France, Germany, India, Italy, Israel, Mexico, Spain, and South Africa among others.
+Over 750 students now participate in MISTI internships each year through country-specific programs including Japan, China, France, Germany, India, Italy, Israel, Mexico, Spain, and South Africa among others.
 Host companies and organizations include innovation leaders like Siemens, IBM, BMW, Mitsubishi, and some of Europe and Asia's most prestigious research institutes and universities, as well as non-governmental organizations.

 Individually-tailored internship matches